input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 ## Heap objects

 GHC implements Haskell code evaluation by using graph reduction.
-As such Haskell programs compiled by GHC use the heap mainly to store nodes of the graph to be reduced.
+As such Haskell programs compiled by GHC use the heap to store nodes of the graph to be reduced and utility nodes participating in graph reduction.
+These nodes are:

-Heap objects include:
-- CON: boxed values (saturated constructor applications) with field values as payload
 - FUN: functions with their free variables as payload
 - THUNK: suspensions with their free variables as payload
 - PAP: partial application to a FUN.
 FUN closure and already applied arguments